ThyagOSI/Edge-System-Docs/V1/Logging/Configure Logging.md

 After the REST command completes, the logging configuration change is auto detected and takes effect during runtime.

+### **Note:**
-If you do not specify all Schema parameter(s) while changing the configuration, it will result in the specified parameter(s) getting updated while the unspecified parameter(s) reverting to the default schema values.
+If you do not specify *all* the Schema parameters while changing the configuration, it will result in specified parameter(s) getting updated while the unspecified parameter(s) reverting to the default schema values.